gmcnutt/haxima_game_makers_guide/chapters/3/text.md

 ### Name

 The name is displayed in the UI.
-Whenever the player enters a place the console prints a message, and the '@' command also described the place.
+Whenever the player enters a place the console prints a message, and the '@' command also describes the place.

 ### Wilderness Flag

 The wilderness flag tells the engine that this is a large-scale outdoor map.
 The engine uses this to advance time differently when the player moves.
 It also tells the engine to show the player party as a single icon.
-In non-wilderness places the engine will show all the individual members, one per tile.
+(In non-wilderness places like towns the engine will show all the individual members, one per tile.)

 ### kern-mk-map

 The fourth argument to kern-mk-place is a map.
 Maps are defined with their own function, kern-mk-map.
-This was done to allow maps to be defined separately from places, and even be re-used in multiple places.
+The engine was designed this way to allow maps to be defined separately from places, and even be re-used in multiple places.
 As it turns out, this is useful only in special cases like temporary combat zone maps and dynamically generated dungeon rooms (future chapters).

-The first argument to kern-mk-map is an optional tag.
-If a map is declared standalone you must provide a tag so that it can be referenced; but if you embed the declaration like our example then you don't.
+The first argument to kern-mk-map is an optional tag, which works exactly the way tags work for places [1].
+If a map is declared standalone you must provide a tag so that it can be referenced; but if you embed the declaration like our example then you don't [2].

 ```scheme
 (kern-mk-map